spokestack/spokestack-android/README.md

 the wakeword detector and its configuration parameters, click [here](https://github.com/spokestack/spokestack-android/wiki/wakeword).

-The "wake-threshold" property is set by the `TFWakewordGoogleASR` profile, but it is overridden here to emphasize that properties set after a profile is applied (either directly in the builder or by another profile) supersede those set by that profile.
+The `wake-threshold` property is set by the `TFWakewordGoogleASR` profile, but it is overridden here to emphasize that properties set after a profile is applied (either directly in the builder or by another profile) supersede those set by that profile.